-Additionally, the school system has partnered with Crime Solvers in a program called "See Something Say Something".
+Additionally, PGCPS has collaborated with Crime Solvers in a program called "See Something Say Something".
 Community members are able to report incidents via a toll free number.

-- 8. Do you feel the gang related issues and similar destructive or illegal behavior has increased, decreased, or remained the same as the previous school year?
-Gang related activity has remained flat from the prior year. - 9.
-Optional: Please share any other thoughts, questions, or comments regarding gang activity, regulation, policies, or awareness programs in your local school system.
-NA
+8. Do you feel that gang related issues and similar destructive or illegal behavior have increased, decreased, or remained the same as the previous school year?
+Gang related activity has remained flat from the prior year.

+9. Optional: Please share any other thoughts, questions, or comments regarding gang activity, regulation, policies, or awareness programs in your local school system.
+PGCPS realizes gang activity, involvement, and recruitment are not just community issues but involve those who enter our school doors.
+We have sought ways to address atrisk behaviors that students exhibit that are "warning signs" for gang involvement.